yanone/frequencyAnalyzer/README.md

 # frequencyAnalyzer

 Graphical tool written in Python to measure frequency response of P.A. systems, in order to adjust the frequency range with a graphical EQ unit.
+This is mostly important in small rooms that have a very high probability to show resonance and dissonance frequencies, which will distort your music reproduction.

-The frequencies that the EQ can adjust are defined in the `frequencies` variable, and a few intermediate frequencies should be measured between them (`intermediateSteps`).
+The frequencies that your EQ can adjust (and that you want to measure) are defined in `.plist` files (see example file in `devices` sub folder).
+You can adjust such a file to match your EQ.
+Then load a device file with the `Device` button.

 Then, press `Play` to visualize the frequency response.